Other Voices, Other Rooms (novel): Characters

 Joel Harrison Knox: The 13-year-old protagonist of the story.
 Joel is a portrait of Truman Capote in his own youth, notably being delicate, fair-skinned and a natural teller of outrageous tales.

 Mr. Edward R. Sansom: Joel's paralyzed father, a former boxing manager.

 Miss Amy Skully: Joel's sharp-tongued stepmother, in her late forties and shorter than Joel.
 Miss Amy's character is reminiscent of Callie Faulk, an older cousin with whom Truman Capote lived in Alabama.
 She is also reminiscent of Capote's maternal grandmother, Mabel Knox, who always wore a glove on her left hand to cover an unknown malady and was known for her Southern aristocratic ways.

 Randolph: Miss Amy's first cousin and owner of Skully's Landing.
 Randolph is in his mid-30s and is effeminate, narcissistic, and openly homosexual.
 Randolph's character is largely imaginary, but is a faint shadow of Capote's older cousin Bud Faulk, a single man, likely homosexual, and role model for Capote while he was growing up in Alabama.

 Idabel Thompkins: A gloomy, cantankerous tomboy who befriends Joel.
 Idabel's character is an exaggeration of Capote's childhood friend, Nelle Harper Lee, later the author of To Kill a Mockingbird.

 Florabel Thompkins: Idabel's feminine and prissy sister.

 Jesus Fever: A centenarian, pygmyish, African American mule-driver at Skully's Landing, where he had been enslaved 70 years before.

 Missouri Fever (Zoo): Jesus' granddaughter who is in her mid-20s.
 She wears a scarf on her elongated neck to hide a large scar inflicted by Keg Brown, who was sentenced to a chain gang for his crime.
 Missouri Fever's character is based on a cook named Little Bit who lived and worked in the Alabama home where Capote lived, as a child, with his older cousins.

-Pepe Alvarez: A Latin professional boxer who is Randolph's original obsession and muse, and the prototype that led to Randolph's obsession with young Joel, as it is inferred that Joel resembles Pepe.
+Pepe Alvarez: A Latin professional boxer who is Randolph's original obsession and muse, and the prototype that led to Randolph's obsession with young Joel, as it is implied that Joel resembles Pepe.

 Ellen Kendall: Joel's kind, genteel aunt who sends him from New Orleans to live with his father.

 Little Sunshine: A short, bald, ugly, African American hermit who lives at The Cloud Hotel.

 Miss Wisteria: A blond midget who befriends Joel and Idabel at a fair traveling through Noon City.